Your WordPress install can be as secure or insecure as you want. Learn which five things are the most important when it

 Let’s take a look at some huge websites that were built on WordPress:

 The New Yorker

-So, what makes these companies–with absurdly deep pockets and mind-boggling workforce–not switch from WordPress?
+So, what makes these companies–with absurdly deep pockets and a mind-boggling workforce–not switch from WordPress?
 If you think the answer is legacy code, think again: for these names, data security and public image are infinitely more important than a simple migration that will cost (I’m estimating) less than $200,000.

 Surely their engineers know what they’re doing and see no fundamental, unsolvable security issues with WordPress?